Docs › Script Studio › Split / Merge scenes

 Split / Merge scenes

 Mid-writing, realised one scene is really two?
 Two short scenes should merge?
-Split / Merge handles both — from the Scene Board or the editor.
+Both Split and Merge live in the Write editor (the Scene Board's Split / Merge aren't available yet).

 Split: divide one scene into two